What is the Cloud Appreciation Society? Should you join?

 The author hard at work on a new blog in Salzkammergut, Austria

 P.S.
-If you enjoy fresh, original writing, you can follow me on Facebook or sign up for e-mail updates (top right – see blue “click here” button).
-Or you can join my mailing list – I’ll be delighted to give you a free “Hotel Story” to say thanks.
-Check out the range of writing on this site via my 5 pleasure paths or check out my Existential – and women category for more blogs on happiness and how to have more of it.
+If you enjoy fresh, original writing, please subscribe to my weekly newsletter (you can unsubscribe anytime you wish).
+I’ll send you a free “Hotel Story” to say thanks!
+Or I would be delighted if you would like to friend me on Facebook.
+Or check out my Existential – and women category for more blogs on happiness and how to have more of it.

 One of my favourite cloud pictures: Kgalagadi (Kalahari) sky, Botswana – Photo S D Turner